 - EIT Digital (from the European Institute of Innovation and Technology), a Knowledge and Innovation Community (KIC) will also contribute to the network of DIHs through its project MIDIH.

 To help DIHs to effectively collaborate and network, the European Commission launched the European catalogue of DIHs, a repository that includes more than 450 existing hubs across Europe and that will keep growing with new additions in the future.

 A working group within the Digitising European Industry initiative brings together relevant stakeholders and helps to keep making progress towards the implementation of the European Commission's priorities on Digital Innovation Hubs.

 Training and development of skills

-Helping companies accomplish their digital transformation also means ensuring that the employees have the necessary skills to work with new ICT technologies.
+Helping companies accomplish their digital transformation also means ensuring that the employees have the necessary skills to work with new SME technologies.
 Digital Innovation Hubs can play a key role in this respect, as they offer access to training and skills development.
 This element will be further reinforced by the European network of Digital Innovation Hubs, especially by building on the experience of EIT Digital.

 Widening towards regions not well covered by Digital Innovation Hubs

 The Digitising European Industry initiative aims to ensure the presence of a DIH in every region by 2020.
 However, many regions are yet underrepresented in the existing network.
 To help them, the European Commission has launched training programmes for new DIHs.
 These efforts will be reinforced in 2019 with €8 million under the EU's research programme Horizon 2020 to support new DIHs in underrepresented regions with strong industrial activity.

 - If you are an organisation willing to be part of a consortia that coordinates EU projects related to Digital Innovation Hubs, several calls are available under the Horizon 2020 programme for 2018 and 2019.